fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

 We will now describe the methods in the `tf.data` we used:

 -  `from_tensor_slices()` is one of the available methods for the creation of a dataset.
 The created dataset contains slices of the given tensor, in this case the filenames.
 - Next, the `shuffle()` method considers `buffer_size` elements at a time and shuffles these items in isolation of the rest of the dataset.
 If shuffling of the complete dataset is required, `buffer_size` must be chosen larger that the number of entries in the dataset.
+Shuffling is only performed if `shuffle=True`.
 - `map()` allows to apply arbitrary function to the dataset.
 We created a function `parse_file()` that can be found  in the [github repo](https://github.com/fabianmax/car-classification/blob/743ccd7d6b4ce67407909a028da35bd79948fb26/car_classifier/pipeline.py#L56).
 It is responsable for reading and resizing the images, for infering the labels from the file name and encoding the labels using a one hot encoder.
 If the augment flag is set, the data augmentation procedure is activated.
 Augmentation is only applied in 70% of the cases, since it is beneficial to also train the model on non-modified images.
 The augmentation techniques used in `image_augment` are flipping, brightness and contrast adjustments.
 - Finally, the `batch()` method is used to group the dataset into batches of `batch_size` elements and the `prefetch()` method enables preparing later elements while the current element is being processed and thus improves performance.
 If used after a call to `batch()`, `prefetch_size` batches are prefetched.